syncfusion-content/xamarin.android-docs/xamarin-android/SfTreeView/Appearance.md

 ![Xamarin Android TreeView Customized adapter](Images/TreeView_CustomAdapter.png)

+To create custom view to use in adapter, refer this [link](https://help.syncfusion.com/xamarin-android/sftreeview/getting-started#creating-custom-view-for-adapter).
 You can also download the entire source code of this demo from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/CustomizedAdapter-1866983821)

 ## Indentation